SOL coin price prediction: What will SOL be worth?

-SOL reached an all-time high in November, so what is the SOL coin price prediction now?
+SOL reached an all-time high in November but has plunged in value since.
+What are the latest SOL coin price predictions?

 - Crypto crashes